Muhammadtalha54/Crypto_Pulse-Mobile-Application-Using-Flutter-and-Rest-Api/README.md

 Allows users to add cryptocurrencies to their favorites for quick access.
 -Light and Dark Mode:
 Provides a light and dark mode feature for better user experience.
+-Line Chart:
+Provides a line graph chart caompairing prices
+-OHLC chart:
+Provides OHLC( open-high-low-close ) to observe tnechnical analysis to illustrate movements in the price -Crypto wallet:
+Provides the facility to create your own crypto wallet -Send  and receive:
+Provides facility to send and recieive crypto from wallet to wallet

 ## Getting Started